awsdocs/AWS-Kinesis-Video-Documentation/doc_source/examples-gstreamer-plugin.md

 The `kvssink` element has the following required parameters:
 + `stream-name`: The name of the destination Kinesis video stream\.
 + `storage-size`: The storage size of the device in kilobytes\.
 For information about configuring device storage, see [StorageInfo](producer-reference-structures-producer.md#producer-reference-structures-producer-storageinfo)\.
++ `access-key`: The AWS access key that is used to access Kinesis Video Streams\.
+You must provide either this parameter or `credential-path`\.
++ `secret-key`: The AWS secret key that is used to access Kinesis Video Streams\.
+You must provide either this parameter or `credential-path`\.
++ `credential-path`: A path to a file containing your credentials for accessing Kinesis Video Streams\.
+For example credential files, see [Sample Static Credential](https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/blob/master/kinesis-video-gstreamer-plugin/sample_static_credential) and [Sample Rotating Credential](https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/blob/master/kinesis-video-gstreamer-plugin/sample_rotating_credential)\.
+For more information on rotating credentials, see [Managing Access Keys for IAM Users](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)\.
+You must provide either this parameter or `access-key` and `secret-key`\.

 For information about `kvssink` optional parameters, see [GStreamer Element Parameter Reference](examples-gstreamer-plugin-parameters.md)\.